Negotiation in Health Care Settings

 - Learning Objectives:

-- Apply ethical frameworks when engaging in negotiation
+- Apply ethical and culturally-appropriate negotiation frameworks.

 - Methods of Assessment:

 This course is evaluated as follows:

 - 10% Negotiation planning documents

 - 15% Peer observation

 - 5% Post-negotiation evaluation